NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 SETvars.trl2avg.OPTIONS.subsampling.method           = 'user_defined';
 SETvars.trl2avg.OPTIONS.subsampling.subsample_length   = [ 8];
 SETvars.trl2avg.OPTIONS.subsampling.num_of_subsamples = [ 25];
-SETvars.trl2avg.OPTIONS.subsampling.boot_samples      = [ 0];
+SETvars.trl2avg.OPTIONS.subsampling.boot_samples      = [ ];
 SETvars.trl2avg.OPTIONS.subsampling.static_sets = 'Flanker_resp_ISFA_base_averages_subsampling';
 ```

 It is worth noting that the subsampling is typically only computed once, for each condition, for each participant.
-The index of trials going into each subsample is saved into the `data_cache` folder, so that the exact same mixture of trials can be used when computing additional EEG metrics.
+The indexes of trials going into each subsample are saved into the `data_cache` folder, so that the exact same mixture of trials can be used when computing additional EEG metrics.

 #### `Run_Flanker_resp_ISFA_base_averages.m`